Web Design for Beginner Web design tutorial Html Part-004

 Generic Attributes

-Here's a table of some other attributes that are readily usable with many of
+Here's a table of some other attributes that are readily usable with many ofthe HTML tags.

 Attribute Options Function